Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: World Modeling

-\textit{(1) Neuro-symbolic integration} directly embeds known physical laws into the neural network architecture to ensure strict compliance with fundamental physical principles, with the neural network solely responsible for learning uncertain components that are challenging to model accurately.
-For example, PhysORD~\cite{PhysORD2024} models vehicles as controlled Lagrangian systems by directly embedding the Euler-Lagrange equations as hard constraints within the network, where the neural network only needs to estimate quantities that are difficult to compute accurately, such as potential energy gradients and external forces.
-This approach ensures strict enforcement of fundamental physical laws like energy conservation, thereby maintaining good generalization capability even under data-scarce conditions.
+Firstly, neuro-symbolic integration directly embeds known physical laws into the neural network architecture to ensure strict compliance with fundamental physical principles, with the neural network solely responsible for learning uncertain components that are challenging to model accurately. \del{For example, PhysORD~\cite{PhysORD2024} models vehicles as controlled Lagrangian systems by directly embedding the Euler-Lagrange equations as hard constraints within the network, where the neural network only needs to estimate quantities that are difficult to compute accurately, such as potential energy gradients and external forces.
+This approach ensures strict enforcement of fundamental physical laws like energy conservation, thereby maintaining good generalization capability even under data-scarce conditions.}For example, SAIN~\cite{SAIN2019} combines object-centric neural predictions with an explicit physical simulator, so that learned representations can be corrected by structured dynamics during control.
+Related neuro-symbolic efforts such as DEM-NeRF~\cite{tan2025_dem_nerf_neurosymbolic} further show how explicit physical constraints can regularize neural scene evolution.

-\textit{(2) Physics-Structured Neural ODEs} retains the mathematical structure of physical equations in the neural ODE framework, where neural networks parameterize various components of the physical equations to enable continuous-time domain modeling.
-For example, MoSim~\cite{MoSim2025}decomposes the rigid body dynamics equations into predictor and corrector parts.
+Furthermore, physics-structured neural oDEs retain the mathematical structure of physical equations in the neural ODE framework, where neural networks parameterize various components of the physical equations to enable continuous-time domain modeling.
+For example, MoSim~\cite{MoSim2025} decomposes the rigid body dynamics equations into predictor and corrector parts.
 The predictor strictly follows the mathematical structure of rigid body dynamics, with inertia matrices, gravity terms, and control forces parameterized through specialized neural network modules.
 The corrector uses standard residual networks to address complex phenomena such as friction and collisions that are challenging to model explicitly.
 Time integration is performed via neural ODE solvers, enabling the system to maintain both the inherent structure of physical equations and the learning capacity of neural networks.
+LagNetViP~\cite{lagnetvip} similarly preserves Lagrangian structure for video prediction, showing that continuous-time inductive bias can improve rollout stability.